Ben Wedeman

 Benjamin C. Wedeman (born September 1, 1960) is an American journalist and war correspondent.
 He is a CNN senior international correspondent based in Rome.
-He has been with the network since 1994, and has earned multiple Emmy Awards and Edward Murrow Awards for team reporting.
+He has been with the network since 1994 and has earned multiple Emmy Awards and Edward R. Murrow Awards for team reporting.

 Early life and family

 Wedeman's father, Miles G. Wedeman (January 23, 1923 – October 23, 2013), was a diplomat and civil servant from Pennsylvania.
 He was a devout Quaker.
 His mother, Martha Jean (née Hall) Wedeman was a reporter for The Washington Post.

 Wedeman spent most of his childhood outside the United States, after having moved with his family to South Korea in 1968.
 Subsequently, the family moved to Bangkok and Phnom Penh, Cambodia (during the Cambodian Civil War).
-His father also served in the Ivory Coast and Syria working for USAID.
+His father also served in Ivory Coast and Syria working for USAID.

-Wedeman attended boarding schools in Beirut, Lebanon (in 1974–75, just as the civil war broke out); Tangier, Morocco; and Windsor, Connecticut.
+Wedeman attended boarding schools in Beirut, Lebanon (in 1974–1975, just as the civil war broke out); Tangier, Morocco; and Windsor, Connecticut.
 He graduated from the University of Texas at Austin with a bachelor's degree in Asiatic Languages and Linguistics in 1982 and from the University of London's School of Oriental and African Studies with a master's degree in Middle Eastern Studies.

 Career

 From 1988 to 1992, Wedeman was based in Aleppo, Syria, and worked as a communications specialist for the International Center for Agricultural Research in the Dry Areas.

-Wedeman was originally hired by CNN as a local Jordanian employee in 1994 as a "fixer/producer/sound technician."
-One of his duties was to help reporting staff get through checkpoints, since he is fluent in multiple dialects of Arabic.
+Wedeman was originally hired by CNN as a local Jordanian employee in 1994 as a "fixer/producer/sound technician".
+One of his duties was to help reporting staff get through checkpoints since he is fluent in multiple dialects of Arabic.
 He was eventually appointed as CNN's Bureau Chief in Amman.

 From 1998 to 2006, Wedeman was CNN's bureau chief in Cairo, where he led CNN's coverage of the uprising against then-President Hosni Mubarak as well as the wider unrest in the Middle East.
-In 2009, CNN appointed Wedeman as the Jersusalem bureau's correspondent.
+In 2009, CNN appointed Wedeman as the Jerusalem bureau's correspondent.